Predicting Opioid Use Disorder from Longitudinal Healthcare Data using Multi-stream Transformer: Conclusion

 \section{Conclusion}

-OUD is a public health crisis costing the US billions of dollars annually in healthcare, lostworkplace productivity, and crime.
-In this study, we developed a multi-stream transformer model to analyze the long-term impact of medication application pattern, diagnosis history and demographic information, and to explore the associations within and between these streams of patients data.
-Our proposed model was able to predict the onset of OUD more efficiently compared to baseline models including RF, SVM, LSTM and original transformer model.
+OUD is a public health crisis costing the US billions of dollars annually in healthcare, lost workplace productivity, and crime.
+In this study, we developed a multi-stream transformer model to analyze the long-term impact of medication application pattern, diagnosis history and demographic information, and to explore the associations within and between these streams of patients\textquotesingle \,data.
+Our proposed model was able to predict the onset of OUD more effectively compared to baseline models including RF, SVM, LSTM and original transformer model.
 We discovered that the associations between medication and diagnosis streams are key factors that improve power to predict the development of subsequent OUD.

 There are some limitations in our approach.
 First, the current model relies on patient demographic information and limited subset of medications and diagnoses as features.
-Incorporating more detailed diagnostic and medication information such as daily dose of opioid could refine the relationship between medications and diagnoses, and create more accurate OUD prediction tools.
+Incorporating more detailed diagnostic and medication information such as daily dose of opioid could refine the relationship between medications and diagnoses, and create more accurate OUD identification tools.
+Furthermore, this work only considered a cohort of 196,246 OUD patients who has been diagnosed with the OUD ICD9 or ICD10 codes at least once, ignoring all the undiagnosed OUD patients.
+For example, more than 224K patients in Truven have been prescribed with Buprenorphine or Methadone but without having any OUD diagnoses.
+These patients may be undiagnosed OUD patients and could be included in our future work.
 Second, the current approach cannot predict/estimate risks because the medication application patterns and the diagnosis history of patients that may lead to the increment of OUD risk has not been studied.
+Third, the explainability of MUPOD was explored using a few representative samples.
+However, more analysis and correlation analysis using more sophisticated methods such as heatmaps are needed in the future to interpret the model more efficiently.
 In the future, we will extend our model to address the aforementioned problems such as incorporating more medication and diagnosis features as well as the Morphine Milligram Equivalent (MME) information in MUPOD.
 The rationale is, given a patient who is constantly on the same type of medication for a while, the variation of the dosage may indicate whether the medication is still effective for the patient.